-- a) a financial interest (Cash, cash equivalent, voucher, gift, service, advantage, benefit, discount, domestic or foreign travel, hospitality, accommodation, sponsorship, other incentive, or valuable consideration, and includes travel and accommodation in respect of training) - an ownership interest any ownership interest which was bought for fair value, and any dividend, profit share or similar benefit derived from this - c) any relationship with a third party A third party is: - A Product supplier or its associate - Another financial services provider or its associate - A Distribution channel - Any person who provides a financial interest to a provider or representative as result of an agreement with a product supplier or its associate - Any person who provides a financial interest to a provider or representative as result of an agreement with another FSP or its associate
+- a) a financial interest (Cash, cash equivalent, voucher, gift, service, advantage, benefit, discount, domestic or foreign travel, hospitality, accommodation, sponsorship, other incentive, or valuable consideration, and includes travel and accommodation in respect of training) - an ownership interest any ownership interest which was bought for fair value, and any dividend, profit share or similar benefit derived from this - c) any relationship with a third party that either receives or provides a financial interest to a provider or representative.
+A third party is: - A Product supplier or its associate - Another financial services provider or its associate - A Distribution channel.